tintn/vision-transformer-from-scratch/readme.md

 The model was able to achieve 75.5% accuracy on the test set after 100 epochs of training.

 ![](/assets/attention.png)
-*Attention maps of the model for different testing images*
+*Attention maps of the model for different test images*

 You can see that the model's attentions are able to capture the objects from different classes pretty well.
-It've learned to focus on the objects and ignore the background.
+It learned to focus on the objects and ignore the background.

 These visualizations are generated using the notebook `inspect.ipynb`.